 One of the easiest ways to increase your salary as a Marketing Manager is to move to a higher paying state like NY.
 Right now, the highest paying states for Marketing Managers are NY, NJ, VA, CO and CA.

 However a higher pay at NY doesn’t guarantee that you will make more because the living expenses at NY might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Marketing Manager is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-They plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
+plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
 Coordinate sales distribution by establishing sales territories, quotas, and goals and establish training programs for sales representatives.
 Analyze sales statistics gathered by staff to determine sales potential and inventory requirements and monitor the preferences of customers.

 plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.

 Marketing Managers job description, Marketing Managers salary, Marketing Managers information, what is the job of a Marketing Manager like, pros and cons about Marketing Managers, colleges and universities for Marketing Managers, is Marketing Managers the right career for me, careers in Management